fnagel/mailfiles/README.md

 This extension provides a simple form with a Pluploadfe upload widget, a simple text input used as mail subject, a textarea for adding a message, a "auto-send" checkbox and a submit button.

+Recipient of the email is configured by TypoScript or by using an email address input field.

 If the "auto-send" checkbox is checked the form will be auto submitted once uploading is completed.

 @wowaTYPO3 did an introduction of this extension in his Twitch channel, take a look here: